 Mayla is headed to South High School in the fall.
 Congratulations, Mayla!

 Jaiden joined our school in 6th grade but has always been a Waldorfian at heart!
 He found Shakespeare’s Twelfth Night to be the most fun and challenging of the class plays, and he’d be Sir Toby Belch all over again if given the chance.

-As a No Good Brother in Circus Cirquencia, he played it cool while wowing us all with his perseverance and skill.
-Jaiden is most grateful to CLWS for the circus arts program and for the friendships he has made.
+In this year’s Circus Cirquencia, Jaiden played it cool (sunglasses and all) while wowing us with his perseverance and skill.
+He is truly grateful to CLWS for the circus arts program and for the friendships he has made.
 When asked what question he wished we would have asked, Jaiden replied: “Would you come back next year to do the circus again?”
 It’s just a hunch, but we think his answer would have been YES!

 Jaiden is headed to Southwest High School in the fall.
 Congratulations, Jaiden!

 Bohden is going to miss her friends and all the goofy and transformative times they’ve had together over the years.
 Even though they can’t be together right now, she is certain that her class has grown so much as a whole.

 During her five years at CLWS, Bohden could always be counted on for a warm smile and was always up for fun and games with the younger grades.
 Our eighth-grade childcare and babysitting nights wouldn’t have been the same without her joyful presence!

 Bohden is headed to Southwest High School in the fall.
 Congratulations, Bohden!